 |or_||x | y|

 Number-theoretic and representation functions

 |fma||fma(x, y, z) or x * y + z|

 In addition to functions, a set of attributes are provided representing the platform specific maximum and minimum numerical values for each array type.
 These attributes are part of the “arraylimits” module.

-Arrayfunc supports all standard Python 3.x array types, as well as the ‘bytes’ type.
+Arrayfunc supports all standard Python 3.x array types.

-Detailed performance figures are listed in the documentation.
+Detailed performance figures are listed in the full documentation.